-Write the World is dedicated to improving the writing of high school students through a global online community and guided interactive process.
-Young writers are empowered to develop their voices, refine their editing skills, and publish on an international platform.
+Write the World is dedicated to improving the writing and critical thinking skills of students ages 13 – 18 through a global online community and guided interactive process.
+We empower young writers to develop their voices, refine their editing skills, and publish on an international platform.
 Write the World helps students develop the writing strategies and communication tools essential for success in school, career, and life.

 Founded in 2012 by David Weinstein, Write the World has expanded into a small team of writers, educators and entrepreneurs.
 We work closely with high school students and teachers and are always looking for new members for our student and teacher advisory boards (see details below).
 If you are interested in joining our dynamic startup in any capacity, please get in touch!!

 Chief Executive Officer

 David Weinstein is the founder and CEO of Write the World, which he developed as a Senior Fellow at the Advanced Leadership Initiative at Harvard University.
 With a passion for education, he has served as a trustee of Boston College, Bryant University, Belmont Hill School, Fessenden School, Harvard Hillel, John F. Kennedy Library Foundation, and the US Supreme Court Historical Association.
 David was a senior executive and corporate lawyer at Fidelity Investments, managing the human resources, legal, real estate, compliance, security, audit, and accounting functions.
 David is a Fellow of the American Academy of Arts & Sciences.
 He is a graduate of Boston University and Boston College Law School.